arXiv/arxiv-docs/site/pages/help/withdraw.md

 Example Withdrawal
 --------------------------

-The withdrawan version
+The withdrawn version
-- In this example the withdrawal has created a new version (version 2).
+- In the example below the withdrawal has created a new version (version 2).
 - The new withdrawan v2 becomes the default view of the paper.
 - The reason for the withdrawal is displayed in the Comments field.
 - Under the Download options on the right there is no option to download the PDF or TeX.
 Clicking on "Source" downloads an empty file.